GavinSchalliol/qdice/README.md

 * anything else you can think of!

 ## What are these files?
-* `dicegen.sh`: This is the script that concatenates the `list*` files and generates a file `diceware_wordlist.txt`, which contains the mapping of words to diceware rolls.
-Largely adapted from [here][https://gist.github.com/zxjinn/4463806] by @zxjinn.
+* `dicegen.sh`: This is the script that concatenates the `list*` files and outputs the result to `wordlist.txt'.
+It then generates a file `diceware_wordlist.txt`, which contains the mapping of words to diceware rolls.
+Largely adapted from [here](https://gist.github.com/zxjinn/4463806) by [@zxjinn](https://github.com/zxjinn).

 * `list*`: These are the word lists used to generate the diceware wordlist, split into smaller sublists for easier editing.